 if the Participant does not fulfil or unduly fulfils obligations to the Operator, which have been assumed under the fulfilled transactions;

-if the Participant abuses and manipulates the market and (or) carries out other illegal actions with respect to the market as defined by the applicable legal acts.
+if the Participant abuses and manipulates the market and (or) carries out other illegal actions prohibited by the REMIT regulation with respect to the market.

-if the transmission system operator notifies that the Participant does not fulfil its obligations to the transmission system operator, which have been assumed under the contract with the transmission system operator, which sets the balance conditions, and submits the data proving this fact;
+if the transmission system operator notifies that the Participant does not fulfil its obligations to the transmission system operator, which have been assumed under the contract with the transmission system operator, and submits the data proving this fact;

-a transmission system operator shall inform that the transmission service contract with the Participant, which sets forth balancing conditions, and (or) a balancing contract was cancelled;
+a transmission system operator shall inform that the transmission service contract with the Participant, which sets forth balancing conditions was cancelled;

-if bankruptcy procedures are initiated to the Participant or the Participant obtains the status of a company under liquidation;
+if bankruptcy or restructuring proceedings are initiated to the Participant or the Participant obtains the status of a company under liquidation;

-Once the Operator has adopted the decision to restrict the status of the Participant in accordance with subpar.
-2.2.9 of the Regulation, the status of the Participant may be restored in accordance with subpar.
-7.2.7 of the Regulation.
+Once the Operator has adopted the decision to restrict the status of the Participant in accordance with paragraph 88 of the Regulation, the status of the Participant may be restored in accordance with paragraph 228 of the Regulation.

-Once the Operator has adopted the decision to withdraw the status of the Participant in accordance with subpar.
-2.2.9 of the Regulation, such an Entity shall again submit to the Operator a request to grant the status of the Participant as provided in subpar.
-2.2.2 of the Regulation and pay an initial registration fee.
+Once the Operator has adopted the decision to withdraw the Participant status in accordance with paragraph 88 of the Regulation, when the circumstances or (and) grounds for the withdrawal of the Participant status have ceased to exist, such an Entity willing to become the Participant shall again submit to the Operator a request to grant the Participant status as provided in paragraph 81 of the Regulation and pay an initial registration fee.
+The Operator may adopt the decision to re-grant the Participant status to an Entity, whose Participant status has been withdrawn pursuant to paragraph 88 of the Regulation, not earlier than 6 months after the expiry of the reasons for withdrawal.

 If the Participant's Representative does not comply with provisions of the Regulation, the Operator following a reasonable request may demand to replace the Representative.
-If the Participant does not fulfil this request, it may be imposed to the sanctions stipulated by subpar.
-7.2.5 of this Regulation.
+If the Participant does not fulfil this request, it may be imposed to the sanctions stipulated by paragraph 226 of this Regulation.

-Trading Products of the Exchange
+SECTION THREE TRADING PRODUCTS OF THE EXCHANGE

 The products traded on the Exchange are classified according to the term of delivery as follows:

-Previous day products;
+Previous day products (only in Lithuanian market area);

 Current day products;